mezzolite/react-crud-frontend/README.md

 Refactor the AddDogForm component to hold a newDog object in state.

+Add onChange handlers to the AddDogForm component inputs that update local state.

 Give first three inputs a value that references corresponding information AddDogForm state.

 <details>